apache/directory-fortress-core/README-QUICKSTART-DOCKER-APACHEDS.md

    specific language governing permissions and limitations under the License.

-# APACHEDS & Fortress QUICKSTART on DOCKER
+# APACHEDS & Apache Fortress QUICKSTART on DOCKER

 -------------------------------------------------------------------------------
 ## Table of Contents